lelit/pglast/docs/introduction.rst

 classes implemented in the :mod:`pglast.ast` module.

-On top of that, the module implements two serializations, one that transforms a ``Node`` into a :class:`raw <pglast.printer.RawStream>` textual representation and another that returns a :class:`prettified <pglast.printer.IndentedStream` representation.
+On top of that, the module implements two serializations, one that transforms a ``Node`` into a :class:`raw <pglast.stream.RawStream>` textual representation and another that returns a :class:`prettified <pglast.stream.IndentedStream` representation.
 The latter is exposed by the ``pgpp`` CLI tool, see the :ref:`Command line <cli>` section of the :ref:`examples of usage
 <usage>`.